reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 Here we are building a query with a `NativeSearchQueryBuilder` which uses a `MatchQueryBuilder` to specify the match query containing the field "manufacturer".

 #### StringQuery
-A `StringQuery` gives full control by allowing use of the native Elasticsearch query as a JSON string as shown here:
+A `StringQuery` gives full control by allowing the use of the native Elasticsearch query as a JSON string as shown here:

 ```java
 @Service